 Paddling 50 miles on a Wild and Scenic River isn’t for everyone, but anyone can volunteer to make this event successful.
 We would love to have your help.

 Groups and individuals can contribute their time and attention in the following areas:

-Registration and greeting, Friday night, July 7: Help participants get registration packets, unload vehicles, answer questions about the area, and provide other miscellaneous help or information.
-Volunteers needed from 5-7 p.m. on Friday night before the race.
+Registration and greeting, Friday night: Help participants get registration packets, unload vehicles, answer questions about the area, and provide other miscellaneous help or information.
+Volunteers are needed from 1-7 p.m.
+Friday before the race.
 We need 5-10 people, depending on the number of signups.

-Plus there will be food and drink for all, as we celebrate with the finishers!
+There will be food and drink for all volunteers, as we celebrate with finishers, their teams and their families!